Storby/Weather-App/README.md

 # Weather-App

+1. Download or clone Weather-App
-Download the Folder and run weather.html in your browser.
+2. Run weather.html in your browser.